 My first job was feeding the rabbits at B&G Rabbitry, our family’s small commercial rabbit farm. (“B&G” stood for Bob and Gloria, my mom and dad.)
 I was only about 8-years-old and I didn’t consider it work… it was fun.
 B&G’s business was selling rabbit meat to supermarkets.
-I still remember walking around barefoot on the cold, bloody concrete floor of slaughterhouse.
+I still remember walking around barefoot on the cold, bloody concrete floor of the slaughterhouse.
+A gruesome thought, I know.
+I made up for that latter in life when I became a vegetarian.
 By the time I was nine or ten, I was stretching those poor bunnies skins on wire racks and hanging them up to dry a huge shed.

 This was hard (and often disgusting) work for a ten-year-old.
 And the skins had to be stretched within hours of being removed from their former owners or they would begin to rot; so my sister and I would often be working late into the night… even on a school night.
 Sometimes we didn’t get them hung up soon enough and the smell would make you gag.
 We worked very hard and we complained about it… but we did it because it had to get done — lesson learned.